This article was updated on June 16 2016.

 The MasterPage has a @Master top directive and contains ContentPlaceHolder server controls.
 It is quiet similar to an ASP.NET page.

-How do you attach an exisiting page to a Master page?
+How do you attach an existing page to a Master page?

 By using the MasterPageFile attribute in the @Page directive and removing some markup.